EmanuelMihai98/flask-online-shop/README.md.txt

 This is a simple online shop application built with Flask and SQLite.
 It includes basic cart functionality, product management, checkout, and receipt generation.

-"Database is created automatically on first run."
+Database is created automatically on first run.

 ## Features: